stanley-fork/torokernel/README.md

 * Tiny image
 * Built-in gdbstub

+## Why Toro?
+Toro helps you write an application that will run as a VM without an OS.
+Toro provides an API similar to a modern OS but it is not
+POSIX.
+Your application won't use a syscall to communicate with Toro, instead, it will be a simple function call.
+This is because Toro and your application run at the same privilege level of execution.
+Running your application without an OS when deployed as a VM speeds up its execution.
+Toro is optimized for running a single application, potentially multithreaded.

-## How try Toro?
+## How to try Toro?
 You can try Toro by running the HelloWorld example using a Docker image that includes all the required tools.
-To do so, execute the following commands in a console (these steps require you to install before KVM and Docker):
+To do so, execute the following commands in a console (these steps require you to have KVM and Docker installed first):

 ```bash
 wget https://raw.githubusercontent.com/torokernel/torokernel/master/ci/Dockerfile